henry-h22/Script_Selection/readme.md

 - MAYBE read some of the other papers from that module, see what they're on about. lol.

 NOTES:
-- we have changed the end behavior to be 'either we have this many utterances or we got all of the diphones'
+- we have NOT changed the end behavior to be 'either we have this many utterances or we got all of the diphones'
 - another metric by which to compare methods could be counting how many utterances they need to get every diphone. or something
+- we can totally put pseudocode in this paper yeah?

 - WE CAN COMPARE PHONES HISTOGRAMS RATHER THAN DIPHONE HISTOGRAMS.
 THAT ROCKS.
 YAY!!!!
     - hey MULT script selection really shows off the differences in cost functions visually